Philadelphia, PA 215.561.9100

 There is minimal bruising and swelling after neck lift surgery, and typically very little pain.
 A special compression garment may be used to manage swelling and bruising after the neck lift has been completed.

 Neck lift patients will experience a significant amount of tightness under the chin due to their anatomy being put back where it belongs.
 This tightness starts to resolve over the first week and does not prevent anyone from opening their mouth, swallowing, or eating.
-You will be given specific instructions for recovery, such as how to care for surgical sites, what types of medications to take, any specific concerns to look out for, and when to follow up with Dr. Cross.

 Patients can start showering and washing their hair and face as soon as a day and a half after the procedure.
 Makeup can also be applied at that time.
 Walking and all normal activities can start right away—or as soon as a patient feels ready.

-Start light exercise five days after the procedure, and full exercise by day 10.
+A neck lift patient can start light exercise five days after the procedure, and full exercise by day 10.
 While there is a spectrum of healing times—with some neck lift patients healing very quickly, and others more slowly—the majority of patients who undergo a neck-only lift will start to feel comfortable being out and seen socially around 10 days after the procedure.

 External sutures are removed one week after neck lift surgery.
 During this visit, advanced techniques are used to help resolve any residual bruising or swelling.